 If you’re in the organizing stages of campaigning (and the major part of your campaign should be that), read our post on digital organizing tactics.

 Once you have built your base, and gained momentum, you mobilize.
+So, what is the most effective way to boost voter mobilization?

 Let’s look at some ways you might put voter mobilization into practice.